Estimation of Treatment Effects Under Nonstationarity via the Truncated Policy Gradient Estimator: Estimation under nonstationarity

 \end{theorem}

-Theorem~\ref{them:trunc_DQ_bias} shows that the bias and variance of $\hat{\tau}_k$ is jointly governed by the truncation size $k$, the mixing rate $\gamma$, and the kernel deviation $\delta$. {In particular, since the DM estimator corresponds to $k = 0$, the theorem demonstrates that the bias reduction benefit of the truncated DQ estimator with $k > 0$ depends on the relationship between $\delta$, $\gamma$, and $k$.
-By rearranging, we see that the truncated DQ estimator has an advantage for treatment effects that are small relative to the choice of truncation, i.e., when $\delta < (1-\gamma^k)/((1-\gamma)k^2)$.
-This bound reveals that the advantage over DM grows when $\gamma$ is smaller as well.}
+Theorem~\ref{them:trunc_DQ_bias} shows that the bias and variance of $\hat{\tau}_k$ is jointly governed by the truncation size $k$, the mixing rate $\gamma$, and the kernel deviation $\delta$.
+In particular, since the DM estimator corresponds to $k = 0$, the theorem demonstrates that the bias reduction benefit of the TPG estimator with $k > 0$ depends on the relationship between $\delta$, $\gamma$, and $k$.
+By rearranging, we see that the TPG estimator with $k \geq 1$ admits a lower bias bound than the DM estimator whenever $\delta < 1 - \gamma$.
+That is, the TPG estimator with $k \geq 1$ effectively debiases the DM estimator when the treatment and control kernels are closer, i.e., when $\delta$ is smaller, or when the process mixes faster, i.e., when $\gamma$ is smaller.

 {We derive this theorem over the next two sections.
-We start in Section \ref{sec:policy_gradient} by first providing an analysis of the untruncated DQ estimator, i.e., the case $k = T$, in the nonstationary environment described in Section \ref{sec:pre}.
-In particular, we present a novel interpretation of the DQ estimator: we show that one can view the untruncated DQ estimator as an estimator of a {\em policy gradient} evaluated at $\pi_{1/2}$.
-The policy gradient can be viewed as a first order Taylor approximation to the GATE (i.e., the difference in policy value for $\pi_1$ and $\pi_0$).
-In this way we obtain a bias bound for the untruncated DQ estimator in the nonstationary setting that (1) is dominated by the Taylor error; and (2) unfortunately, scales quadratically in $T$ due to nonstationarity.}
+We start in Section \ref{sec:policy_gradient} by first introducing a broader class of (untruncated) policy gradient (PG) estimators in the nonstationary environment described in Section \ref{sec:pre}.
+In particular, we show that the recent DQ estimator \citep{farias2022markovian} is in fact a PG estimator evaluated at $\pi_{1/2}$ under stationary MDPs.
+The policy gradient can be viewed as a first-order Taylor approximation to the GATE (i.e., the difference in policy value for $\pi_1$ and $\pi_0$).
+In this way, we obtain a bias bound for the untruncated PG estimator in the nonstationary setting that (1) is dominated by the Taylor error; and (2) unfortunately, scales quadratically in $T$ due to nonstationarity.}